M

 The morkie is a hybrid dog, crossed with the Yorkshire Terrier and the Maltese.
 It was first bred in the United States during the 1990s to be a companion dog, specifically a lapdog, and has become one of the most popular crossbreeds of today.
 The history of its parent breeds goes back a little further.

-The Yorkshire terrier is the smallest of the terrier breeds and dates back to the mid-1800s England.
-It wasn’t given its official name until 1874, it previously had been known as the Broken Hair Scotch Terrier and then the Toy Terrier.
+The Yorkshire terrier is the smallest of the terrier breeds and dates back to the mid-1800s in England.
+It wasn’t given its official name until 1874; it previously had been known as the Broken Hair Scotch Terrier and then the Toy Terrier.
 This breed was commonly used as a ratter dog, taken into mills and mines to control the rat population.

 The Maltese has somewhat more of a mysterious origin.
-This breed is most commonly recognized as having come from Italy and more specifically the island of Malta.
+This breed is most commonly recognized as having come from Italy and, more specifically, the island of Malta.
 Although there is no evidence that the Maltese originated on the island, it is believed that it was brought there from southern Europe as an article of exotic trade 8000 years ago.

 Size And Weight

 Morkie puppies can weigh as little as 4 ounces when they are firstborn.
-Full-grown toy Morkies grow to a height between 6 and 8 inches and a weight between 4 to 7 pounds.
+Full-grown toy Morkies grow to a height between 6 and 8 inches and a weight between 4 to 8 pounds.
 Full-grown teacup Morkies are even smaller than that.
 In both the toy and the teacup variety of Morkie, males are slightly larger than females.

 Common Health Issues

 A healthy Morkie will typically live between 10 and 16 years.
 These adorable dogs are associated with a number of well-known health problems, though.
-Yorkshire terriers are particularly prone to collapsed tracheas, and your Morkie may inherit this issue from its Yorkie parent.
+Yorkshire terriers are particularly prone to collapsed trachea, and your Morkie may inherit this issue from its Yorkie parent.
 Symptoms of a collapsed trachea include chronic, intermittent bouts of coughing that exacerbate with activity or any type of stress.
 This condition may make your hybrid dog susceptible to respiratory allergies.

 Small breeds like Yorkies and Maltese are also at higher risk than the general canine population for a condition called congenital portosystemic shunt, which is an abnormal connection between systemic circulation and circulation to the liver.
 Other health issues confronting Morkies include hypoglycemia and slipped knee joints (patella luxation).
 Teacup Morkies are affected more by adverse health conditions than toy Morkies because teacups are more inbred.
 Reputable breeders will invest in genetic testing for all the hybrid breeds they work with, so if you’re shopping for Morkie puppies, this is one more reason to confine your search to breeders you can trust.